Julien-Marpault/BlogCore/README.md

 # BlogCore
-LightWeight blog engine based on .Net Core 2
+Lightweight blog engine based on .Net Core 2

 Actually BlogCore is still in bete version.
 Some improvements will come very soon.

-# Libs
+## External libraries
 BlogCore uses some libraries to work timyMCE normalize-css